 - Situations and conditions such as having a stressful marriage and being pressured to use drugs by sexual partners have been found to significantly affect women’s post-treatment relapse to alcohol use (Grella, 2008).

 - Low socio-economic status and income inequality are often linked to poor health and wellbeing and have been associated with serious drug-related harms including foetal alcohol syndrome, alcohol-related deaths and drug overdoses (Spooner & Hetherington, 2004, SAMSHA, 2009).

 How women experience stigma and shame

-Stigma is a concern for parents and their children, and women with problematic AOD use face significant social stigma and discrimination in relation to pregnancy and parenting.
+Stigma is a concern for parents and their children, and women with problematic alcohol and other drugs use face significant social stigma and discrimination in relation to pregnancy and parenting.

 Along with the barriers posed by family responsibilities or lack of childcare options, if mothers seek treatment, the stigma of being a mother who uses substances and the fear of losing custody of children are significant obstacles to treatment entry and engagement (Greenfield et al. 2007).

-A mother with problematic AOD use is frequently stereotyped negatively and viewed as a failure.
+A mother with problematic alcohol and other drugs use is frequently stereotyped negatively and viewed as a failure.
 This stigma and shame makes it harder for a mother to seek treatment and stay drug or alcohol free.
 Women with children, particularly single mothers, who do enter treatment face further stigma or challenges.
 These include: